particle-iot/docs/src/content/reference/device-os/firmware.md

 `System.sleep(uint16_t wakeUpPin, uint16_t edgeTriggerMode)` can be used to put the entire device into a *stop* mode with *wakeup on interrupt*.
 In this particular mode, the device shuts down the network and puts the microcontroller in a stop mode with configurable wakeup pin and edge triggered interrupt.
 When the specific interrupt arrives, the device awakens from stop mode.

-The {{device}} will not reset before going into stop mode so all the application variables are preserved after waking up from this mode.
+The device will not reset before going into stop mode so all the application variables are preserved after waking up from this mode.
 This mode achieves the lowest power consumption while retaining the contents of RAM and registers.

 ```cpp
 // SYNTAX